palatej/palatej.github.io/pages/ssf/algorithms/dejong.md

 #### Bibliography

+DE JONG P. (1991): "Stable Algorithms For the State Space Model", Journal of Time Series Analysis, 12, 2, 143-157.

 DE JONG P. AND CHU-CHUN-LIN S. (2003): "Smoothing with an Unknown Initial Condition", Journal of Time Series Analysis, 24, 2, 141-148.

 <hr>